Humza Yousaf: 2021

+2016

 Personal life

 Yousaf was married to former SNP worker Gail Lythgoe from 2010 to 2016.
-In 2019, he married psychotherapist Nadia El-Nakla and has one child and one stepchild.
+In 2019, he married psychotherapist Nadia El-Nakla and has two daughters and one stepdaughter.
+In May 2019, their first child was born.
+In March 2024, the couple announced that they were expecting another child.
+On 17 July 2024, Yousaf announced the birth of their second child.
+They live in Broughty Ferry, Dundee.

 In November 2016, Yousaf was fined £300 and had six penalty points added to his driving licence, after being caught by police driving a friend's car without being insured to drive it.
 Yousaf accepted full responsibility, saying: "I totally accept the decision.
 I paid the fine and told my insurers about the points.
 This was an honest mistake, and the result of my personal circumstances during my separation."

-He and his second wife made a complaint of discrimination against a Dundee children's nursery who did not offer a place to their daughter in 2021.
+He and his second wife made a complaint of discrimination against a Dundee children's nursery that did not offer a place to their daughter in 2021.
 The complaint was upheld by the Care Inspectorate who found that the nursery "did not promote fairness, equality and respect" in terms of its admission policy.
+The legal action was subsequently terminated by Yousaf and Nadia.

+On 9 October 2023, Yousaf announced that his wife's parents were "stuck" in the Gaza Strip following the Gaza war.
+On 5 November, they were able to return to Scotland.

+Honours

+Yousaf was sworn in as a member of the Privy Council of the United Kingdom on 17 May 2023 at Buckingham Palace.
+Membership of the privy council is lifelong and members are addressed as "The Right Honourable."